markNZed/TaskFlow/shared/README.md

 * done as a boolean
 * logHistory as an array of log messages
 * log as a string
+* permissions -> groupAccess
+* baseType is not used, would be like APPEND_stack
+* type is not used, would be like id
+  * id could be renamed type, then instanceId could be renamed to id

 ### Task Processor
 The Task processor should: